Madhur-Prakash/Auth/README.md

 **A Full-Fledged Authentication System with Production-Level Concepts**

+---
+> ## ⚠️ **Repository Transition Notice**
+> This is the **new and current main repository** for the Authentication system.
+> The original repository faced structural issues due to an unintended `git rebase`, which disrupted the commit history and overall stability.
+> To maintain a clean and reliable development environment, the project has been migrated here.
+>
+> The old repository has been renamed to **Auth-Dev** and will be kept **private** as a backup and reference only.
+> All future development and updates will occur in this repository.
+---

+---
 ## Overview
 This repository implements a robust authentication system using FastAPI, incorporating production-level concepts such as caching with Redis, message queuing with Kafka, and database storage with MongoDB.
 It utilizes bloom filters for fast lookup, a technique employed by tech giants like Google, Amazon, and Facebook.
 The system implements JWT authentication and access tokens, ensuring secure and efficient user authentication.